solarmon/UCG/README.md

 And the UAE templates are must be at the following locations:

-- conf/templates/(target platform)/uae/ocs/adf/template.uae
-- conf/templates/(target platform)/uae/ocs/hdf/template.uae
-- conf/templates/(target platform)/uae/ocs/slave/template.uae
+- conf/templates/(target platform)/uae/ocs/ADF/template.uae
-- conf/templates/(target platform)/uae/aga/adf/template.uae
+- conf/templates/(target platform)/uae/ocs/WHDLoad/template.uae
-- conf/templates/(target platform)/uae/aga/hdf/template.uae
+- conf/templates/(target platform)/uae/aga/ADF/template.uae
-- conf/templates/(target platform)/uae/aga/slave/template.uae
+- conf/templates/(target platform)/uae/aga/WHDLoad/template.uae

-There are template files in separate **OCS** and **AGA** and **ADF** and **HDF** directories.
+There are template files in separate **OCS** and **AGA** and **ADF** and **WHDLoad** directories.
 This intentional and is to allow differrent UAE configurations for those different chipset and game file types.
 If you don't require for them to be differrent, then just make the template.uae files the same for any or all of the types.

 The target platform config and UAE template file is intentially and generially called **template.json** and **template.uae** so that it is easy just to copy an existing target platform directory to make a new one (although, you still need to edit the contents accordingly).

 UCG detects whether an Amiga game chipset is OCS or AGA.
 This is done by whether is has 'AGA' in the filename or not.
-The game type is them determined - whether is ADF or HDF.
+The game type is them determined - whether is ADF or WHDLoad.
 The appropriate UAE template is then used based on these two types.

 ### Python script or executable?